Creative Donation Jar Ideas for Fundraising | Nonprofit Guide

 Use visual leaderboards or thermometer graphics to show progress in real time.

 Why it works: Competition and visibility create urgency.
-These campaigns often outperform single-jar collections by 30%+.
+According to CharityAuctions.com, group competition jar campaigns outperform single-jar collections by an average of 30%.

 8. Donation jars with QR codes or digital tips